barryclark/jekyll-now/README.md

 ### Step 1) Fork Jekyll Now to your User Repository

-Fork this repo, then rename the repository to yourgithubusername.github.io.
-Your Jekyll blog can then immediately be viewed at that URL.
+Fork this repo, then rename the repository to YourGitHubUsername.github.io.

+Your Jekyll blog can then immediately be viewed at that URL - <http://YourGitHubUsername.github.io> (note: it can occasionally take up to 10 minutes to appear :coffee:)

 ![Step 1](/images/step1.gif "Step 1")

 ### Step 2) Customize your site